vbaconnet-ledger/developer-portal/_docs/platform-app/tutorial/1-setup.md

 The first step is to create a new project using the `live-app-sdk`.
 To do so, we will use the [`live-app` Create React App template](https://www.npmjs.com/package/@ledgerhq/cra-template-live-app) in order to bootstrap a React TypeScript web app initialized with the `live-app-sdk`.

 <!--  -->
-{% include alert.html style="success" text="For more information regarding CRA, refer to the project's documentation [here](https://create-react-app.dev/docs/getting-started)." %}
+{% include alert.html style="success" text="For more information regarding CRA, refer to the project's documentation <a href ="https://create-react-app.dev/docs/getting-started">here</a>" %}
 <!--  -->

 To do so, run the following command in your terminal: